I’m not an explorer in the traditional sense, I simply enjoy the outdoors and the process of discovering new places and revisiting old ones.

 I climb I kayak I hike

-I wouldn’t say I am “advanced” or an expert in any of these activities.
-I just enjoy being out and about doing different things and discovering.
+I wouldn’t say I’m highly experienced in any of these activities.
+I just enjoy being out and about doing different thing, experiencing and discovering about myself and the word.

 Rock climbing has taught me a lot about myself, how I handle stress and fear, how I solve problems, and how to maintain calmness.
 It challenges me both mentally and physically.
 When I climb I forget about everything else and focus on solving the “puzzle” on the wall.
 There are many reasons why I climb but one of the main reasons is the rock climbing community, they’re very welcoming, supportive, encouraging and simply just fun to be around.